discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 ## Specification

-An event identifier (_event id_) a relative URI reference (a URI without the scheme and authority) with a query string.
+An event identifier (_event id_) is a relative URI reference (a URI without the scheme and authority) with a query string.
 The path of the URI is interpreted as a description of an event in time and space.
 The query string is interrpeted as an _measurement_ and describes a certain fact that will be observed by an oracle on the object described by the path.